 Call Your Doctor or Nurse Immediately If:

-- You have any signs of redness, swelling, oozing, or pus around the tube
+- You have any sign of redness, swelling, or pus around the tube